 No clear demographic pattern was identified for coldspot counties, but in the hotspots, people were more likely to be white, younger, of low socioeconomic status, and in poorer health.

 In the high-concentration Appalachia area, study authors report that populations are at also at higher risk for obesity, heart disease, diabetes and other illnesses than elsewhere in the nation, also commonly identified as risk factors for poor sleep and effects of insufficient sleep.

-A 2008 analysis by the Centers for Disease Control at the state level found that West Virginia, Tennessee, Kentucky, Oklahoma, Florida, Missouri, Alabama, Louisiana, and North Carolina had the highest rates of sleep deprivation, and a 2012 study also identified the highest rates in West Virginia, Alabama, Mississippi, Missouri and Oklahoma.
+Aby the Centers for Disease Control at the state level found that West Virginia, Tennessee, Kentucky, Oklahoma, Florida, Missouri, Alabama, Louisiana, and North Carolina had the highest rates of sleep deprivation, and a also identified the highest rates in West Virginia, Alabama, Mississippi, Missouri and Oklahoma.

 All three of the studies mentioned here show the more sleep deprivation in the Appalachian and Southeast regions of the U.S., which researchers speculate may be influenced by a general lack of education, employment, lack of access to care and infrastructure.

 Effects of Age and Lifespan Trends

 The 2008 CDC report identified that people under age 45, particularly in the 25 to 34 age group, were more likely to report sleep deprivation, while people over 45 were most likely to report no days of insufficient sleep in the month prior to the study.